imics-lab/text-analysis/README.md

-# Understanding Social Anxiety: Detecting Stress Factors through Text Analysis
+#  Detecting Intensity of Anxiety in Language of Student Veterans with Social Anxiety Using Text Analysis

 # Table of Contents
 1. [About this repository](#about)